 Students with disabilities may require additional time for taking tests and completing work in class.
 Unless efficiency or speed is the essential skill that is being assessed, students may be allowed additional time for all exams, in-class quizzes, in-class writing assignments and labs.
 Based on the documentation submitted to SSD, extended time are typically approved in increments of either one and one half or double the allotted time.
-The extended time accommodation does not apply to exams without time limits (for example, take home exams.
+The extended time accommodation does not apply to exams without time limits (for example, take home exams).
 Extended time ensures that a student’s performance is reflective of his/her mastery of material rather than the speed at which a student performs.
 Because there is not a centralized testing center at UT, SSD relies on instructors to provide testing spaces that allow for students to use extended time.
 Common spaces include an empty classroom, a study room in a library, a conference room or an instructor’s office.

 Reduced Distraction Environment

 Students with disabilities may be approved for and request a separate “reduced distraction” testing space.
 This space may be a conference room, unused classroom, or instructor’s office or the Campus Testing Center.
 This accommodation is not a guarantee of a “distraction free” testing space, but rather a quieter space where students have fewer distractions from fellow test-takers and are thus better able to maintain focus.
 Because there is not a centralized testing center at UT, SSD relies on instructors to provide a testing space that will provide students with a reduced distraction environment.

 Use of a Calculator for Exams